 Flexibility for Students Affected by Natural Disasters

-This fall, we’ve seen a number of natural disasters and tragedies impact communities across the country.
+Since the school year has begun, we’ve seen a number of natural disasters and tragedies impact communities across the country.
 If you have been directly impacted, we hope, first and foremost, that you and your family are safe and healthy.

 - Our priority deadlines have no bearing on the opportunity for admission, scholarship and financial aid.
 If a student’s interest in Linfield is still strong, we invite their application when they are prepared to submit it – be that November 1 or February 1 for first-year students, and April 15 for transfer students.

 - While all required materials must be submitted before we begin the file review process, should a transcript or recommendation be missing, we’ll simply hold the file until it’s complete and review it with all the information.